What Exactly is Branding?

 I use the same sign-off with new contacts, “At Your Service,” in my email.
 Then, I solidify that further by backing that statement up with the best and most responsive customer service out there (a rare commodity both online and offline).

-Once folks begin communicating with me, I make an impression compared to most they’ve run into.
+Once folks begin communicating with me, I make a positive impression compared to most they’ve encountered.
 I’ve made my “mark with or as if with a hot iron.”
 And I deliberately reinforce that branding as our relationship grows and matures.

-So start your branding journey right now.
+Start your branding journey now.
 Be determined and consistent in those efforts; your brand will thrive with your tribe.

 At your service,